 In order to get to know you, please provide some basic information here.

 Entry into a faith community can take many forms.
 Here are a few:

 Letter of Transfer: If you are coming from another Episcopal church, a letter of transfer officially transfers your membership from your former parish to St. Thomas Church.
 Emily Given can help you arrange for this letter.

 Baptized: The Episcopal Church recognizes all persons who have been baptized with water in the name of the Holy Trinity.
-If you have not been baptized, please make an appointment with Erika Bower to discuss the requirements for and meaning of Baptism.
+If you have not been baptized, please make an appointment with Paul Briggs to discuss the requirements for and meaning of Baptism.

 Received: If you have been confirmed in another denomination, it is possible be welcomed and received by the bishop formally as a member of the Episcopal Church.
-Erika Bower can assist you.
+Paul Briggs can assist you.

 For all other membership questions, Emily Given will be happy to assist you.
 Her office line is 215-233-3970 x126.